 Agreeing to travel back in time and rescue them, Tom has three dangerous adventures, before returning to the present day.
 But Tom’s troubles have only just begun.
 He finds that he’s drawn the attention of evil individuals who seek to bend history to their will.
 Soon, Tom’s family are obliterated from existence and Tom must make a choice between saving them and saving his entire world.

-Back in June, I was fortunate enough to win a copy of this novel in a giveaway at Confessions of a Bookworm.
-It sounded like a good story, so was delighted when it finally arrived in the mail.
+Back in June I was fortunate enough to win a copy of this novel in a giveaway at Confessions of a Bookworm.
+It sounded like a good story, so I was delighted when it finally arrived in the mail.
 Time travel!
 Adventure!
 Saving the world!

 As it says in the description above, Tom is an eleven-year-old schoolboy when he starts having strange episodes of time playing up.
 By the time he’s twelve, he’s had several other episodes, thinking he’s going mad when he blurts out History lesson answers in French class and so on, until he’s finally approached by Septimus Mason, who explains that Tom’s not going mad at all – he’s a time traveller.
 He can “walk” through time and space.
 So maybe the vivid dreams he’s been having about events in the past aren’t actually dreams …?

-To learn more about his powers, Tom gets taken to the Hourglass Institute in London, where he finds a professor Neoptolemos who explains the lore for both Tom and the reader, and as Tom is the most powerful walker, like, ever (no surprise there), he’s the best person to try and rescue the three people of whose dying moments he “dreamed”.
+To learn more about his powers Tom gets taken to the Hourglass Institute in London, where he finds a professor Neoptolemos who explains the lore for both Tom and the reader As Tom is the most powerful walker, like, ever (no surprise there), he’s the best person to try and rescue the three people of whose dying moments he has “dreamed”.

 Because it’s aimed at a younger audience, it lacks a certain depth.
 It’s a bit like eating Sugar Puffs for breakfast – it kind of fills you up, but you still want something more substantial to eat, and you’re hungry again two hours later.
 I don’t mind that Tom doesn’t pay any attention to girls – why should he?
 He’s only twelve – but his emotions feel unconvincing.